aws-samples/serverless-test-samples/typescript-test-samples/typescript-test-intro/README.md

-# typescript-test-intro
+# Typescript Test Intro

-This project contains automated test sample code samples for serverless applications written in TypeScript.
-The project demonstrates several techniques for executing tests including mocking, emulation and testing in the cloud.
+This project contains automated test samples for serverless applications written in TypeScript.
+The project includes techniques for executing tests including mocking and testing in the cloud.
 Based on current tooling, we recommend customers **focus on testing in the cloud** as much as possible.

 ## Testing in the Cloud